Phuong-Le/msa-nf/README.md

 ### Setting up dependencies

+If you can not run *nextflow*, you can still run some basic analysis manually (scripts in the *./bin* folder).
 Dependencies so far are: *pandas*, *numpy*, *scipy*, *matplotlib* and *seaborn*.
 If you don't have them, the easiest way is to set up the virtual environment using [conda](https://conda.io) package manager:

 ```